paulbarmstrong/optimus-ddb-client/docs/classes/UnprocessedKeysError.md

 # Class: UnprocessedKeysError

-Error for when OptimusDdbClient's `getItems` ends with unprocessedKeys.
-Unfortunately DynamoDB doesn't specify the reason for the items being unprocessed.
-Please see [the DynamoDB documentation ](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_BatchGetItem.html) for why that may happen.
+Error for when OptimusDdbClient is unable to get DynamoDB to process one or more keys while it is calling BatchGetItem. ends with unprocessedKeys.
+DynamoDB doesn't specify the reason for the items being unprocessed.
+Please see [the DynamoDB BatchGetItem documentation ](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_BatchGetItem.html) for why that may happen.

+OptimusDdbClient's retry strategy for BatchGetItem is to keep calling with up to 100 keys at a time until either it gets everything it needs or there's a call where every key it asks for comes back in UnproccessedKeys.

 ## Hierarchy